He worked as Guest Principal Bass with both Scottish Opera and the Northern Sinfonia while still a student.

 Neil has always considered that the greatest music for bass begins and ends with the symphony orchestra, but also loves playing everything else in between!

-To find out how you can support the work of the Philharmonia Orchestra through becoming the Chair Endowment donor of the Principal Double Bass Chair, visit Chair Endowment.
+The Philharmonia’s Principal Double Bass Chair is endowed by Sir Sydney and Lady Lipworth in memory of their son, Bertrand Lipworth.
+To find out how you can support the work of the Philharmonia Orchestra through endowing a Chair, visit Chair Endowment.